Mody9156/P9_IOS_TravelVista/README.md

 Migrate from UIKit to SwiftUI: Convert a UIKit-based interface into SwiftUI.
 Interactive and modern UI: Create a sleek, interactive user experience using SwiftUI components.
 Git and GitHub integration: Collaborate and manage the source code effectively using Git and GitHub.

-Restaurant app functionality: Includes features like:
+Travel app functionality: Includes features such as:

-Display restaurant menus.
-Table reservations.
+Displaying a list of destinations.
+Details of each destination.
+Location of destinations.

 ## Prerequisites